Loving v. Virginia: Anti-miscegenation laws in the United States

 Anti-miscegenation laws had been in place in certain states since the colonial period.
 During the Reconstruction era in 1865, the Black Codes across the seven states of the lower South made interracial marriage illegal.
-The new Republican legislatures in six states repealed the restrictive laws.
+The new Republican (lead by mostly black legislators) legislatures in six states repealed the restrictive laws.
+But Georgia passed a constitutional ammendmant banning interracial marriage in 1866 with a court case upholding the ban in 1869.
+Many northern states also had miscegenation laws with Indiana winning a court case upholding an interracial marriage ban in 1871.
 By 1894, when the Democratic Party in the South returned to power, restrictions were reimposed.

+Another state with a history of miscegenation laws was Maine.
+Maine played a role on the Union side in the American civil war, lobbying against slavery and crafting the 14th Ammendmant to the constitution, strict laws banning interracial marriage had been a major part of the state’s history since its founding.

+Notably senator William Pitt Fessenden clashed with senator Sumner and Stevens over the issue.